PaulRaUnite/dsl_lab1/README.md

 Clone/download the repository and execute `python lab1_app.py`.
 There is no dependencies of external libraries, only standard types, type annotations and local packages.

-It works on `python3.6`, so please use the same or newer version.
+It requires `python3.6`, because of type hints.

 ### Test set